jcklpe/design-ops-hackpack/README.md

 ```

 The Design System Governance work can be aided by the [Github issue templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates) found in this repo.
+See some examples of this with [this discussion ticket](https://github.com/jcklpe/design-ops-hackpack/issues/2), and this [pull request](https://github.com/jcklpe/design-ops-hackpack/pull/3).

 ### Bar for Consensus